gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

 }

 /*
- * Check if a HAL with given name and subname exists, if so return 0, otherwise
+ * Check if a HAL with the given name and surname exists, if so return 0, otherwise
  * otherwise return negative.
-On success path will contain the path to the HAL.
+On success, the path will contain the path to the HAL.
  */
 static int hw_module_exists(char *path, size_t path_len, const char *name,
                             const char *subname)